netke2764/A4G_dashboard/README.md

 Admin Portal
 Overview

-Admin portal conference registrations ko view, filter, aur analyze karne ke liye banaya gaya hai.
-Yeh backend database se real-time data fetch karta hai aur dashboard pe clean UI ke saath display karta hai.
+The Admin Portal allows administrators to view, filter, and analyze all conference registrations.
+It connects to the backend database and displays the data in a structured dashboard.

 Live URL

-Admin Portal: <PLACE YOUR LIVE URL HERE>
+Admin Portal: <ADD LIVE URL HERE>

 Features